 Federal Funding’s Cut.
-The Need Isn’t.
-Help Us Bridge the Gap.
+The Need Isn't.
+Please Help Bridge the Gap!

 For over 45 years Arts Horizons has had the privilege and the joy of making the arts accessible to everyone.
-Time flies when you’re having fun…and when you’re doing work that’s so consequential.
-Our various music, dance, theater, visual arts, and STEM programs include:
+Our Music, Dance, Theater, Visual Arts, and STEAM programs include:

 - Teaching residencies and live performances in schools